 The stairwell and entry

-The new upstairs ensuite (previously TT’s room)
+The new upstairs en-suite (previously TT’s room)

 The basement powder bath